rothlab/tileseqMave/README.md

 For simple library QC runs that are only interesting in assessing the quality of a PopCode library, the analysis ends here.
 However if the experiment you are analyzing is a full MAVE assay, you will want to proceed with the enrichment function next.

 ### Running the enrichment function
-After `joinCounts.R` has completed (and optionally `runLibraryQC.R`), the enrichment function `calcEnrichment.R` can be called.
+After `joinCounts` has completed (and optionally `runLibraryQC`), the enrichment function `calcEnrichment` can be called.
 This module will analyze the enrichment of variants as a result of selection in the underlying assay.
 Thus, it requires that at least one selection condition was declared in the parameter sheet.
 The enrichment function will then:

  * Create error models for each tile and condition and use these models for error regularization